Younghoe Koo: 2020 season

 On February 18, 2020, Koo signed a one-year contract extension with the Falcons.
 In Week 2 against the Dallas Cowboys, Koo made all four of his field goal attempts, and all three of his extra points in the 39–40 loss.
-In Week 5 against the Carolina Panthers, Koo made both of his field goal attempts (including a career-long 54-yarder), in the 16-23 loss.
+In Week 5 against the Panthers, Koo made both of his field goal attempts (including a career-long 54-yarder), in the 16-23 loss.
 In Week 6 against the Minnesota Vikings, Koo went 4-for-4 on field goals, as well as 4-for-4 on extra points, in the 40–23 win.
-In Week 8 against the Carolina Panthers, Koo made all four of his field goal attempts in the 25–17 win.
+In Week 8 against the Panthers, Koo made all four of his field goal attempts in the 25–17 win.
 In Week 12 against the Las Vegas Raiders, Koo made a career-high 5 field goals in the 43–6 blowout win.
 For his efforts in the month of November, Koo was named NFC Special Teams Player of the Month.
 Koo became the NFL's leading scorer following Week 13, having made 32 of 33 field goals and 23 extra points for a total of 119 points.
 In Week 16 against the Kansas City Chiefs, Koo missed a game-tying 39-yard field goal in the 14–17 loss after the ball was tipped by the Chiefs' Tanoh Kpassagnon.

 On December 20, 2020, Koo was selected to his first Pro Bowl.
 He signed a contract extension with the Falcons on March 11, 2021.

 2021 season

 In Week 3, Koo made a game winning 40-yard field goal as time expired to defeat the New York Giants 17–14.
-Koo made another game-winning field goal in Week 7 against the Miami Dolphins to give the Falcons a 30–28 win as time expired.
-Koo made his third game-ending field goal of the season in a 27–25 Week 9 road win over the New Orleans Saints.
+Koo made another game-winning field goal in Week 7 against the Dolphins to give the Falcons a 30–28 win as time expired.
+Koo made his third game-ending field goal of the season in a 27–25 Week 9 road win over the Saints.

 2022 season

 On March 15, 2022, Koo signed a five-year, $24.25 million contract extension with the Falcons.
-In Week 8 against the Carolina Panthers, Koo made a game winning 41-yard field goal to give the Falcons a 37–34 overtime win.
+In Week 8 against the Panthers, Koo made a game winning 41-yard field goal to give the Falcons a 37–34 overtime win.
 In Week 17 against the Arizona Cardinals, Koo made another game-winning field goal to give the Falcons a 20–19 win as time expired.
 Koo went 12/12 on field goals and 7/7 on extra points in the months of December and January.
 For his efforts, he was named NFC Special Teams Player Of The Month.